 The Zoom exhaustion scale

 Zoom Out has been getting worse.
-Researchers at Stanford University are studying why and how it affects us and have developed a Zoom Exhaustion & Fatigue Scale (ZEF) Scale.
+Researchers at Stanford University took a look at why and how it affects us and have developed a Zoom Exhaustion & Fatigue Scale (ZEF) Scale.

 Here is what too much Zoom can do and how to fix it.